 Board of Directors

 The Hannah’s House Board is fortunate to include a diverse, dedicated group of individuals with a wide variety of experience and talents they are generously contributing to Hannah’s House.
-Board members and advisors include professional clinicians, business consultants, guidance counselor, visiting nurse director, architect, a legislator, real estate broker, a farmer, local school nurses and WWSU health coordinators, a teacher and Hannah’s family members.
+Board members and advisors include professional clinicians, business consultants, guidance counselor, visiting nurse director, architect, a legislator, real estate agents, attorneys, local school nurses, WWSU health coordinators, a teacher and Hannah’s family members.

 - President Cynthia Carr, Waitsfield, VT